jhzsquared/DocNet__CodeData/readme.md

 This source code is licensed under MIT License and the data files are licensed under CC0 1.0 Universal.

 ## Citation
-Cite the following if our partisan topic dataset or our code is used:
+Cite the following if you use the partisan topic dataset or our code:

 Jessica Zhu, Michel Cukier, and Iain Cruickshank.
 2025.
 DocNet: Semantic Structure in Inductive Bias Detection Models.
 In Proceedings of ACM Web